 After Blast Cleaning.

 Masking is dependent on the part(s).
 Some will require masking before powder coating.
-As it is the very last step before the powder coat is applied; care is taken to ensure surfaces are as clean as possible, should there be a finger print or a speck of dust, this will show up on the finished product.
+As it is the very last step before the powder coat is applied; care is taken to ensure surfaces are as clean as possible, should there be a fingerprint or a speck of dust, this will show up on the finished product.
 Masking can be a long and arduous task consuming a lot of time.
 Careful masking is extremely important so as to inhibit the powder from entering areas that should not be coated.
-Powder once cured is one devil of a job to remove.
+The powder once cured is one devil of a job to remove.

 Quality of Work.

 Basecoat: (primer) as a matter of normal procedure.
 Each and every part(s) has an anti-corrosive coating applied before the top colour coat.
 There are no short cuts as one coat in our way of thinking is not acceptable or reliable.
 There are however some exceptions and in some cases, depending on the material used there is no requirement for a base coat.